Program in Sustainable Energy

 A concentrator in this program must satisfy both program and departmental requirements.
-The program for each student is worked out by the student and his or her departmental adviser.
+The program for each student is worked out by the student and his or her program adviser.
 The program requirements are as follows:

 Consult the Andlinger Center for Energy and the Environment (ACEE) website for the current list of approved courses.

-A1.
+- A1.
 Introduction to Energy Technology

-A2.
+- A2.
 Introduction to Climate Change and Geo-environmental Science

 Elective Courses (four courses with at least one from a different subject area -- B1 and B2):

-B1.
+- B1.
 Energy Science and Technology (Fossil energy, non-fossil and renewable energy, energy conversion and storage systems and technologies)

-B2.
+- B2.
 Environmental Science and Geoscience (Earth science, climate, environment, ecosystems, policy and economic assessments of carbon capture and storage technology)

 2. A senior independent work project or thesis whose topic is relevant to the program and acceptable to the Program Committee must be completed.
 The project or thesis title and abstract need to be presented to and approved by the program director.
 In addition, a minimum grade of B- for the project or thesis is required to qualify for the certificate.
 Students are required to present their project/thesis to faculty and program students at an annual symposium held in the spring.